Chapter 19:

 I stood up, grabbed the bags from the ground, and left the table.

-Ignoring their pleas, I exited the restaurant and waited outside.
-Looks like I've been proven right.
-Being around people just isn't for me.
-Sakuno is perhaps the only exception since he and I pretty much grew up with the Hunt.
-We know each others' limits and boundaries.
-The others can be a handful at times, but maybe I can count them too.
+Ignoring their pleas, I stepped outside the restaurant, needing the cold air to clear my head.
+Once again, I've been proven right—being around people just isn’t for me.
+Sakuno is probably the only exception, since we both grew up with the Hunt.
+We know each other's limits, our boundaries.
+The others?
+They can be a handful at times, but... maybe I can count them too.

 These girls, on the other hand...
 I'm not saying that I necessarily hate our current relationship.
 It's a nice change of pace for sure, but I'm just not used to it yet.
 Maybe one day, I'll be able to join them on the normal side of life.